-After paying a large sum for admission tickets to SeaWorld, then handing over $15 more for parking, the last thing you want to do is spend a fortune to feed your family all day.
-The good news is that SeaWorld has many of ways to make eating at the park very affordable – no matter how long you’ll be there or how much money you want (or need) to save on food, the company has an option to fit your budget.
+After paying for admission to SeaWorld Orlando, then handing over $20 or more for parking, the last thing you want to do is spend a fortune to feed your family all day.
+The good news is that SeaWorld has many ways to make eating at the park very affordable – no matter how long you’ll be there or how much money you want (or need) to save on food, the company has an option to fit your budget.

 Refillable popcorn bucket

 Cups aren’t the only thing you can refill at SeaWorld – they also have refillable souvenir popcorn buckets for snacking.
 The buckets themselves are $4.79 and come filled.

 Once your family has devoured the popcorn, you can get a refill for $1.99 – and, again, these buckets can be brought back into the park time and time again.
 This is a great option for a family with teenagers who always seem to be hungry and are constantly buying snacks.

 SeaWorld also has a fantastic way to save money if you’re going to be in the park from the time it opens until the time it closes: All-Day Dining.
 This requires a higher fee upfront – the prices change based on the season, but you can expect the cost to be somewhere around $34.99 for adults and $19.99 for kids, plus tax.
 The deal allows you to go through the lines in the restaurants at least once per hour, including the newer pretzel and craft beer stand by Shamu Stadium, and receive one entree, one side or dessert, and one drink (with children getting a kids’ meal and drink).
 They’ll give you a wristband that they scan each time you go through the line, which makes it very convenient.
 I’ve personally verified that you can literally cycle through the line over and over again – but I was informed that, if they catch you sharing your food/drink with others (and if you go through the line a lot, I’m sure they’ll be watching), they’ll cut your wristband off, and you won’t get a refund.